 You are not restricted to editing and publishing your lists only once a year.
 Keep your list fresh and up-to-date by adding new items (or removing items) but remember you must publish the list again after making any changes

 You can change the ownership of a reading list by clicking on Edit and choosing the option to Assign list owner.
 You can either type the name of the person who should own the list into the search box or click on the link Assign to me.
-Then click on Save.
+Then click on 'Save with list publisher role'.

 You can use RLO Analytics to view how people are using your list.
 You can look at the total usage, weekly statistics, or you can choose a specific date range.
 For more information see the Usage Figures page.

 Almost all Blackboard modules contain a link to the Reading List that the Library holds for your module.
 By default, Blackboard will automatically try to find a Reading List for your module based on the module code.
 However, if you have a support module (SPT code) or would like to link to a different Reading List in your module, then the information in the Reading Lists in Blackboard user guide should help.